 Descendants of Ali Ibn Abu Talib and Ibn Abbas slaughter and assassinate one another.

 Later on we see the members of the Ahl Bayt in an all-out war against one another.

 Or does anyone want to think that the Abbasid Caliphate Al-Mansur or Abu Ja’far Abdallah ibn Muhammad al-Mansur was righteous and just?

-Abdullah ibn Muhammad Al-Mansur was a great-grandson of the Prophet Muhammed (saw) cousin, Ibn Abbas (r.a).
+Abdullah ibn Muhammad Al-Mansur was a great-grandson of the Prophet Muhammed (saw) cousin, Ibn Abbas.

 Here are some of the things he did:

-He had one of his governors send spies to spy on Imam Malik (r)where Imam Malik (r) was tortured, had his arm pulled out of his socket, and publicly humiliated.
+He had one of his governors send spies to spy on Imam Malik.
+He had Imam Malik tortured, had his arm pulled out of his socket, and publicly humiliated.

-He had the grandsons of Hassan ibn Ali the sons of Abdullah ibn Hasan ibn Al Hasan ibn Ali Ibn Abi Talib killed, namely Muhammad and Ibrahim.
+He had the grandsons of Hassan ibn Ali the sons of Abdullah ibn Hasan ibn Al Hasan ibn Ali Ibn Abi Talib killed, namely Muhammed and Ibrahim.

 Jalāl al-Dīn al-Khuḍayrī al-Suyūṭī mentions that he was the one that made that already tenuous relationship between the house ‘Abbas and the house of ‘Ali completely fractured.
 Source: (Tarikh al-Khulafa p.279-280)